gimlet-io/gimlet-website/src/docs/how-to-manage-secrets.md

 - You download the public key that you will use for sealing all secrets
 - Also, back up the private key, should you need to recover your cluster in case of an emergency.

-Sealed secrets cannot be decrypted without the private key, not even by the creator, all the encrypted secrets in the GitOps repository will be useless if you need to recreate the cluster without the private key.
+Sealed secrets cannot be decrypted without the private key, not even by the creator, all the encrypted secrets in the GitOps repository will be useless, if you need to recreate the cluster without the private key.

 Once you have the controller running, and fetched the public key, you can use Gimlet CLI to seal your Gimlet manifest file.